kyguy/kafka-summit-2021/template.md

   cruiseControl: {}
 ```

-The Cluster Operator will notice these changes in the `Kafka` resource and deploy Cruise Control alongside our Kafka cluster.

 ```
 6-cruise-control.txt
 ```

+The Cluster Operator will notice these changes in the `Kafka` resource and deploy Cruise Control alongside our Kafka cluster.

+**WAIT** Let's wait for Cruise Control to be deployed.

 We can see Cruise Control deployed here
 ```
 kubectl get pods
 ```

-Now that Cruise Control has been deployed, we need a way of interacting with the Cruise Control.
+Now we need a way of interacting with the Cruise Control.

-Luckily, just like for all other Kafka components, Strimzi provides a way of interacting with the Cruise Control API using the Kubernetes CLI.
+Luckily, just like for all other Kafka components, Strimzi provides a way of interacting with the Cruise Control API using the Kubernetes CLI, through `KafkaRebalance` resources.

-First we must create a `KafkaRebalance` resource like this:
+We can create a `KafkaRebalance` resource like this:
 ```
 kubectl apply -f examples/kafka-rebalance.yaml
 ```
 This will serve as our medium to Cruise Control for preforming a partition rebalance.

-Taking a closer look at the `KafkaRebalance` resource:
+Let's take a closer look at the `KafkaRebalance` resource:
 ```
 apiVersion: kafka.strimzi.io/v1beta2
 kind: KafkaRebalance